 The leaf bracts which support the flowers however are the desired feature - very vivid in colour, ranging from the traditional reds and whites, plain or spotted and marbled to some new types which are pink or almost orange.
 The leaf bracts will usually last anything from a couple of months up to 5 months before they fall, meaning you could have amazing colour for all of Winter.

+How long can you keep a Poinsettia alive?
 The majority of Poinsettias are thrown away once the leaf bracts fall, so treated as a pot plant, or a temporary guest in the home if you will.
-It's however possible to keep them from one year to the next.
+But it's actually possible to keep them from one year to the next.
 If you want to try you should wait until the colorful leaves start to fall, then cut the entire plant back to about 10cm / 4 inches and reduce watering significantly until Spring has well and truly arrived.

 It will look pretty dull at this point so it might be worth finding a sheltered spot outdoors to free up room inside for more attractive houseplants.
 Water normally and when September approaches keep a close watch on the temperature and bring indoors if even a slight frost is predicted.